hifilorau/Python-Intro-Course/Chapter1.md

 ### Summary

 As you progress through the upcoming chapters, you'll explore more in-depth differences and similarities between Python and JavaScript.
 By the end of this course, you'll have a solid understanding of Python fundamentals and be able to write your own Python programs.
-Let's go onto chapter 2.
+Let's go onto chapter 2 where we will start looking more closely at variables and operators.